-A puppy that is unlikely to grow past the 12lb mark should begin (after weaning) with a ½-¾ 8oz cup of food per day.
+A small breed puppy that is unlikely to grow past the 12lb mark in body weight should begin (after weaning) with a ½-¾ 8oz cup of food per day.
 At 4-5 months he can progress to up to 1¼ cups.
 From 6-8 months, two-thirds to one and a third cup.
 And after that, adult portions are fine.

-Larger dogs than this will require larger puppy portions, and to continue with pup-sized meals until the age of two years.
+Puppies that will grow up to become large dogs will require larger puppy portions, and will also need to continue with pup-sized meals until the age of two years.
 You can gradually increase their portions over two month periods as they grow.
 There’s a great puppy feeding chart over on Purina’s website that provides a full guide on roughly how much to increase pupper’s intake each month.

-The key is to feed your dog in regular small portions rather than all at once, so he doesn’t bloat.
-The main concern is to ensure his food is nutritious, and that he gets enough exercise to process it and grow up strong and healthy.
+In conclusion, the key to properly feeding a puppy is to feed him in regular small portions rather than all at once, so he doesn’t bloat.
+The main concern is to ensure the type of food you are giving him is nutritious, and that he gets enough exercise to process it and grow up strong and healthy.